mlflow/mlflow/docs/source/models.rst

 Model Signature
 ^^^^^^^^^^^^^^^
 The Model signature defines the schema of a model's inputs and outputs.
 Model inputs and outputs can be either column-based or tensor-based.
-There are two different signature types: column-based and tensor-based.
 Column-based inputs and outputs can be described as a sequence of (optionally) named columns with type specified as one of the :py:class:`MLflow data types <mlflow.types.DataType>`.
 Tensor-based inputs and outputs can be described as a sequence of (optionally) named tensors with type specified as one of the `numpy data types <https://numpy.org/devdocs/user/basics.types.html>`_.
 The signature is stored in JSON format in the :ref:`MLmodel file <pyfunc-model-config>`, together with other model metadata.

 Model signatures are recognized and enforced by standard :ref:`MLflow model deployment tools
 <built-in-deployment>`.
 For example, the :ref:`mlflow models serve <local_model_deployment>` tool,